-One could be forgiven to think that the pictures in this blog are pictures of a famine in a 3rd world country, as we have seen so often before.
-However, these pictures are from one of the richest countries in the world, the Netherlands
+One could be forgiven to think that the photos in this blog are photos of a famine in a 3rd world country, as we have seen so often before.
+However, these photos are from one of the richest countries in the world, the Netherlands.

 The obvious and literal cause of the famine was a German blockade enacted in retaliation to a Dutch railway strike that aimed to help the Allied invasion of the country.
 The German army blocked water and road routes into the Netherlands and only lifted the water blockade when temperatures had already fallen too low to allow boats to operate in the icy water.